iam-peekay/personal-website/content/pages/about.md

 ## **My journey**

 I'm a self-taught engineer turned entrepreneur.

-I'll share a little bit about my journey below:
+_A little bit about my journey below:_

 I [was once](https://www.linkedin.com/in/preethi-kasireddy-41383528/) a banker at Goldman Sachs and investor at Andreessen Horowitz.